 Flawless Brush Discipline makes a Solar's handwriting so beautiful that those who read it will fall in love with the writer.

 According to the Dev Diaries, the Locust War chapter of Autochthonians has been fed into a wood chipper for being toxic to the setting.
 (Although it was never canonical metaplot, but rather an adventure option.)
-This includes both events occurring in the adventure (Which had the Autochthonian invaders juggling the Idiot and Villain Balls only to be shuffled off so the forces of a nearby Deathlord could take over the role of Big Bad) and certain hated setting elements introduced in the chapter (such as blacktog).
+This includes both events occurring in the adventure (which had the Autochthonian invaders juggling the Idiot and Villain Balls only to be shuffled off so the forces of a nearby Deathlord could take over the role of Big Bad) and certain hated setting elements introduced in the chapter (such as blacktog).

 The writers of the first three chapters of Manual of Exalted Power: Infernals were under the impression that they were supposed to be the "pure supervillain" splat.
-The current batch of writers have gone on to say that they ignore that bit completely, and in particular the part about mortal Akuma (Word Of God says that only an Exalt can become one, with the mortals becoming Yozi-Kin Demon-Bloods instead).
+The current batch of writers have gone on to say that they ignore that bit completely, and in particular the part about mortal Akuma (Word of God says that only an Exalt can become one, with the mortals becoming Yozi-Kin Demon-Bloods instead).

-Car Fu: Drive Charms from Shards of the Exalted Dream.
+Car Fu: Drive Charms from the 2nd Edition Shards of the Exalted Dream.
 Crashing Star Charge and its Abyssal equivalent Murder on Wheels are the most obvious, since they permit you to enhance a ramming attack with your supplemental attack-enhancing Charms.
 It's not cheap, but you don't want to be on the receiving end.
 The Abyssal Road-Clearing Sideswipe is also something you don't want to come up against.

 Celestial Bureaucracy: Yu-Shan (Heaven) is run by this.
 And it's filled to the brim with the divine equivalent of Corrupt Corporate Executives.
 Unlike many versions of the trope, this one doesn't involve the afterlife, though it does handle reincarnation.